 Arius Enterprise (Milliman)

-Modern P&C loss-reserving and claim-liability analytics platform originally built by Milliman.
-The Arius family (Arius Deterministic, Arius Stochastic, Triangles on Demand, Arius Enterprise) bundles 40+ deterministic reserving methods, 10+ stochastic/bootstrap models, and an Azure-hosted reserving workflow (centralized database, roll-forwards, audit trails, Power BI reporting) for insurer and reinsurer actuarial departments.
-Acquired by Akur8 from Milliman in September 2024 and now marketed as Akur8 Reserving; Milliman retains an equity stake in Akur8 and a consulting relationship.
+P&C loss-reserving software built by Milliman.
+The Arius family (Arius Deterministic, Arius Stochastic, Triangles on Demand, Arius Enterprise) includes 40+ deterministic reserving methods, 10+ stochastic/bootstrap models, and an Azure-hosted workflow with a centralised database, roll-forwards, audit trails, and Power BI reporting — used by insurer and reinsurer actuarial teams.
+Akur8 acquired Arius from Milliman in September 2024 and now sells it as Akur8 Reserving; Milliman kept an equity stake in Akur8 and a consulting relationship.

 arius.milliman.com/en/ ↗Score